Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-wisdom-playbook.md

 Use this overlay to align calendars; every ritual should produce artifacts that update the shared knowledge base.

+### Playbook CLI Ritual Integration

+- **Daily stand-up primer.** Launch `./playbook --section "Summary"` before the morning stand-up so the facilitator can reiterate the latest initiative highlights and open follow-up actions without re-reading every document.
+- **Weekly leadership sync.** Capture desk-specific priorities by running `./playbook --section "Dynamic Trading Algo (DTA)" --section "Dynamic Trading Logic (DTL)"` and attaching the rendered snippet to the leadership channel post.
+- **Quarterly governance review.** Export a full snapshot with `./playbook --all 2025-02-13-initiative-progress` (or the relevant identifier) and archive the output alongside governance meeting minutes.

 ---

 ## Reflection Prompts